Soranium/Teleslate/README.md

 ![Image](https://github.com/user-attachments/assets/f5bf53da-01a5-46be-8b5e-3b8e1df836e9)
 # Teleslate
-Teleslate is a lightweight Windows tool that uses a DeepSeek API key to translate text copied to the clipboard.
+Teleslate is a lightweight Windows/Linux tool that uses a DeepSeek API key to translate text copied to the clipboard.

 (Copy text with Ctrl+C → Translate with Ctrl+X)